Pesticide Safety Education for Pacific Island Educators and Stakeholders

 Improper calibration is a historical problem.
 This can lead to misapplication of pesticides and significant cost to growers.

-In Year One, between Hawaii, and the Pacific Island Territories 20 service providers will attend Train-The-Trainer workshops.
-In Year 2 twenty health care providers will attend Train-The-Trainer workshops.
+In Year One, between Hawaii, and the Pacific Island Territories 20 applicators, educators, and SPs will attend Train-the-Trainer workshops.
+In Year Two 20 health care providers and interested growers will attend Train-the-Trainer respirator and pesticide signs and symptoms fworkshops.

 Project Objectives: